Mount de Chantal History

 ▶ Vertical file: Mount de Chantal Academy.

-▶ Wheeling National Heritage Area Corporation (WNHAC) Records, Box 1.
+▶ Wheeling National Heritage Area Corporation (WNHAC) Records, Boxes 2, 11 and 13.
 (View finding aid for WNHAC collection.)